tobytes/colophoneticphp/README.md

 This class is based on the cologne_phon function by Nikolas Zimmer (nicolas dot zimmer at einfachmarke.de) provided by him in a [comment](http://de2.php.net/manual/en/function.soundex.php#84881) on php.net.

-I modified the function to fix some errors.
+I modified the function to fix some errors